Royal Borough of Kensington and Chelsea Parks Police

 The Royal Borough of Kensington and Chelsea Parks Police is a body of constables responsible for policing the parks and open spaces of the London Borough of Kensington and Chelsea.
 In 2013, it was merged with the Hammersmith and Fulham Parks Constabulary to form the Parks Police Service.
 Then, in July 2019 The Royal Borough of Kensington and Chelsea Parks Police moved away from The London Borough of Hammersmith and Fulham Parks Constabulary, once again becoming a single service.

 Organisation and Duties

 The Royal Borough of Kensington and Chelsea Parks Police is part of the Community Safety Department and provides a uniformed body of constables across the twenty-five parks and open spaces in the Royal Borough of Kensington and Chelsea, to detect and deter crime.

 Officers

-The Parks Police consists of two Sergeants and nine Constables.
+The Parks Police consists of two Sergeants and five and a half Constables.

 The two Sergeants report to the RBKC Council Senior Community Safety Officer.